How to Pass the Ham Radio Technician Exam in 2026

 Before the Exam

-- Arrive 15 minutes early to complete paperwork
+- Arrive 15 minutes early for paperwork.

-- Bring $15 cash for the exam fee
+- Bring $15 cash for the exam fee.

-- Bring a calculator (non-programmable)
+- Bring a non-programmable calculator.

 During the Exam

-- Mark your answers clearly with pencil
+- Mark your answers clearly in pencil.

-- VEs will grade your exam immediately
+- The VEs will grade your exam right away.

-The atmosphere is typically friendly and supportiveāthese volunteers want to see you succeed.
+The atmosphere is generally friendly.
+These volunteers want you to pass.

 Mastering the Technical Concepts